Extra-Large Acrylic Display Case Buyer Guide: The 1.5m Threshold

 For museum and luxury retail buyers, the install logistics question deserves explicit modeling at quote stage rather than treating it as a downstream cost.
 We typically conduct an on-site survey for any case above 1.5 m before quote stage to ensure the install math is accurate.

-QC inspection at oversize scale — what changes
+Quality checks at oversize scale — what to watch

-This expanded QC adds 4-8 hours of inspection time per oversize case but catches the failure modes that turn into customer rejections after install — and oversize-case install rejections are dramatically more expensive than standard-case rejections because of the freight and crew costs.
+A last, low-tech but honest check we do run: a plain drop-check on a loaded sample case before shipping, to confirm the assembled case survives realistic handling.
+It is not a formal drop-test program — just a sanity check that catches gross assembly problems before the case is on a truck.
+These checks add inspection time per oversize case but catch the failure modes that turn into customer rejections after install — and oversize-case install rejections are dramatically more expensive than standard-case rejections because of the freight and crew costs.

 On-site survey checklist for any case above 1.5 m

 For any case above 1.5 m on the long edge, an on-site survey before quote stage saves more cost than it adds.
-The checklist I run with my QC and install team:
+The checklist we work through with the QC and install team:

 Doorway and corridor clearances.
 Measure every doorway, hallway turn, and elevator the case must pass through from receiving dock to install location.
 The smallest clearance dictates whether the case ships pre-assembled, partially-assembled, or fully flat-pack.
 A 2 m case that needs to clear a 1.9 m doorway must ship as flat-pack regardless of preference.